bigoh1/hidebehind/README.md

 ![A square](https://github.com/multifrench/hidebehind/blob/main/img/square.png)
 ![The square with embedded message in it](https://github.com/multifrench/hidebehind/blob/main/img/square-embedded.png)

-Nor do I. But there is a secret embedded in it!
+Neither do I. But there is a secret embedded in it!
 > Stay hungry.
 Stay foolish

 Basically, the idea behind it is that **the human eye is very insensitive**.
 It can't detect difference in less than 1%.